-In our passage this morning Jesus says to his disciples, “how are we going to feed all these people”?
+In our passage this morning Jesus says to his disciples:·’Give the people something to eat”.
 The disciples in astonishment look on speechless, but one of them responds for them all.
 “How in the world do you think we can feed this crowd?
-Where are we going to get food at this time of the day?
-Look around, even if there was a place to buy food, and there definitely is not, it would take a huge amount of money to buy food for all these people”.
+Where are we going to get food for the day?
+Look around, even if there was a place to buy food, and there definitely is not, it would take a huge amount of money to buy food for all these people.”

 We also talked about how Jesus instructed his disciples to find a place to rest and pray, so they also could be built up and refreshed in the presence of God.
 We talked about how it’s a good idea to take breaks, to take some time off, to be renewed in body, soul and spirit.
 This is a practice that Jesus not only modeled, but he expects us to follow his lead.
 This is called spiritual practice and it’ s something we need, not because it’s a legalistic thing.
-On the contrary.
-It’s good for us.
+On the contrary, it’s good for us.
 It’ s good for our body.
 It’s good for our soul.
 It’s good for our spirit.
-Just think of it as break-time.
+Just think of it as break time.
 We all love breaks, right?
+(John 6:1-21)

 God ministers to us out of the abundance of riches.
 In the feeding of the 5,000, everyone was fed.
 There was an abundant supply to go around, and there was plenty left over.
 There are many things I do not understand , but I do know this: Gods love is wonderful.
 It is to be experienced.
 It is to be enjoyed.
 Please do not take that for granted.
 It’s up to you to enjoy that love, and as good as it gets, as good as it gets it’ s much better than that.
 Its past finding out.
-It’s what theologians call a “stammering”.
-We know, yet we do not know.
-We understand, yet we don’t understand.
-We Know God, yet we don ‘t know God.
+Its what theologians call a stammering.
+We know. yet we do not know.
+We understand. yet we don’t understand.
+We Know God. ye/ we don ‘t know God.
 We experience God, yet we want to experience God more fully in our lives.
 We experience resurrection life now, yet we look for the resurrection to come.

 We are called and commissioned to share the broken bread of Christ.
 In this way we become the broken bread of Christ, and we share this bread through our actions and speech.
-We are called to share that abundance of Christ’s love with those we come in contact with, brothers, sisters, family members, colleagues, friends, neighbors and all the social constructs that we are involved in.
+We are called to share that abundance of Christ’s love with those we meet, brothers, sisters, family members, colleagues, friends, neighbors and all the social constructs that we are involved in.
 Share the love of Christ.
 If they don’t have a church home invite them to church.